 - Student Track Finalists | Holloway Commons, Squamscott Room

-We are honored to announce that this year's keynote speaker and Social Innovator of the Year Award recipient is Marina Kim, Co-Founder & Executive Director of Ashoka U.
+2018 keynote speaker and Social Innovator of the Year Award recipient was Marina Kim, Co-Founder & Executive Director of Ashoka U.

 KEYNOTE: Education for the Future: Mobilizing Changemakers